 On August 3, 2007, we appointed Deloitte AG as our auditors and informed Lazar, our previous independent accountants, that we were no longer using their services.
 Deloitte AG had been the independent accountants of DWM Petroleum AG prior to our Acquisition of DWM.
 As we acquired DWM and its business in a transaction in which DWM was treated as the continuing accounting acquirer for accounting and reporting purposes, we decided to use Deloitte AG as our independent accountants as they were already familiar with DWM and it operations and accounts.
 Other than a going concern explanatory paragraph during our most recent fiscal year ended March 31, 2007 and subsequent interim period through August 3, 2007 (the date of the dismissal and appointment), there were no disagreements with Lazar on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure.
-There were no disagreements with Lazar on any matter of accounting principles or practices, financial statement disclosure, or procedure, which, if not resolved to the Lazar's satisfaction, would have caused it to make reference to the subject matter of the disagreement in connection with its report.
+There were no disagreements with Lazar on any matter of account disclosure, or auditing scope or procedure.
+There were no disagreement in connection with its report.